mynk-tmr/notes/Backend Dev/Beginner.md

 ### Model View Controller

-A pattern which aims to separate business logic and UI.
+An architectural pattern which aims to separate app into 3 main logical components
 ##### Model
 manages data and business logic.
 When data state changes, it notifies *View* to update UI or *Controller* if update needs extra logic to occur
 ##### View
-handles display of data to user
+handles display of data to user (templating / rendering)
 ##### Controller
-routes commands to model and view in response to events.
+routes commands to model and view when requested by client